jmdyck/es-spec-emu/README.md

 and [grammarkdown](https://github.com/rbuckton/grammarkdown)).

 (See also [markdown-es6-spec](https://github.com/DanielRosenwasser/markdown-es6-spec)
-for a similar effort using a different favour of markdown.)
+for a similar effort using a different flavour of markdown.)